jafaryor/knowledge-base/Web/NodeJS/event-loop.md

 * #### Pending IO Callbacks

-    Executes I/O callbacks deferred to the next loop iteration.
+    In this phase, the event loop executes system-related callbacks if any.

-    This phase executes callbacks for some system operations such as types of TCP errors.
-For example if a TCP socket receives _ECONNREFUSED_ when attempting to connect, some _*nix_ systems want to wait to report the error.
-This will be queued to execute in the pending callbacks phase.
+    For example, let's say you are writing a node server and the port on which you want to run the process is being used by some other process, node will throw an error `ECONNREFUSED`, some of the *nix systems may want the callback to wait for execution due to some other tasks that the operating system is processing.
+Hence, such callbacks are pushed to the pending callbacks queue for execution.

 * #### Idle, Prepare